 High-Altitude Battle: At the beginning, Bayonetta fights against hordes of angels, all the while riding on the top of a fighter jet.

 Important Haircut: Subverted Trope.
 Bayonetta and Jeanne both sport new hairdos, but it's not important to the plot at all.
-According to Word of God, they just felt like having new hairstyles at the timebthe plot happens, like anybody else.
+According to Word of God, they just felt like having new hairstyles at the time the plot happens, like anybody else.

-Industrialized Evil: Most of the demons appear at least partially robotic, and unlike angels, it's more than skin deep (and what is revealed at times is more Magma Monster than fleshy).
+Industrialized Evil: Most of the demons appear at least partially robotic, and unlike angels, it's more than skin deep (and what is revealed at times is more magma than fleshy).

-Ma'am Shock: Bayo is visibly annoyed when Loki calls her "ma'am".
+Ma'am Shock: Bayonetta is visibly annoyed when Loki calls her "ma'am".

 Mini-Mecha: In one of the later stages, Bayonetta and Rosa pilot what seem to be Umbran mecha.
 One of the equippable items lets you summon it during Umbran Climax while Rosa does this by default as a playable character.

 Mirror Boss: Pinch hitting for Jeanne is the new Lumen Sage.
-Can do anything Bayo can do up to and including summoning giants to fight on his behalf.
+Can do anything Bayonetta can do up to and including summoning giants to fight on his behalf.